tehRyley/CIS171-RyleyGreen/EnableGeometricObjectComparable/README.md

 Last the placeholder was further developed into the compareTo method and tested for each common result.

-## Do not change content below this line
 ## Adapted from a README Built With

 * [Dropwizard](http://www.dropwizard.io/1.0.2/docs/) - The web framework used